Bigsmooth68/telecom-messages-correlation/README.md

 # Introduction

-While learning Apache Kafka and then Apache Pulsar, I realized that these would be great tools to correlate signalling messages (with help of Apache Flink) stored in a stream.
+While learning Apache Kafka and then Apache Pulsar, I realized that these would be great tools to correlate signalling messages stored in a stream.
+Thus I decided to build a POC for it.

 ![Architecture](./images/architecture.svg)